rognoni/mdzg/gallery.md

 # Gallery

-[Send me](/about.html) the link of your personal website based on this idea and their evolutions to share here:
+[Send me](/about.html) the link of your personal website based on this idea and its evolutions to share here:

 - (Are you the next? 🥳)